“Busy Woman” Lyrics Meaning (Sabrina Carpenter)

 The double meaning here is obvious.

 “Openings” could refer to a packed schedule, with “super tight” emphasizing that her time is limited and carefully managed.
-At the same time, the phrase carries a sexual connotation, implying physical tightness in a provocative way.

-The last line teases that despite being too busy for most, she’s willing to make an exception—if this person reaches out—reinforcing the push-and-pull dynamic of the song.
+The last line teases that despite being too busy for most, she’s willing to make an exception if this person reaches out, reinforcing the push-and-pull dynamic of the song.

 “Busy Woman” Song Meaning: Confidence, Ego, and Modern Love

-At its core, the song is about control.
+Ultimately, “Busy Woman” is about control.
 She demands respect, refuses to beg for love, but still craves validation.
 It’s a modern take on self-worth, attraction, and the sometimes ridiculous ways people cope with rejection.

 Songs Like “Busy Woman”